-Tewantin National Park is made up of diverse, subtropical rainforest with a mix of eucalyptus forest and endangered swamp stringy bark.
+Tewantin National Park consists of the diverse, subtropical rainforest with a mix of eucalyptus forest and endangered swamp stringybark.
 The park is 13 square kilometres and just west of Noosa Heads, and the entrance is via Noosa-Cooroy Road.

-The park is suitable for all fitness types, and the walking tracks have been graded to help identify fitness levels.
+The park is suitable for all fitness types; the walking tracks are graded to help identify fitness levels.
 The Mount Tinbeerwah Lookout track provides a great vantage point of the iconic Glass House Mountains in the distance.

-For an adrenaline-boosting experience, the park has a range of mountain biking tracks (graded in levels of difficulty), horse riding tracks along with abseiling and rock climbing options too.
-Abseiling and rock climbing is recommended only for experienced and equipped adventurers and is accessible behind the safety fence adjacent to the Mount Tinbeerwah Lookout track.
-The park also has a well-known koala habitat, but you’ll have to look carefully as they're often nestled cozily into trees.
+For an adrenaline-boosting experience, the park has a range of mountain biking tracks (graded in levels of difficulty), horse riding tracks, abseiling and rock climbing options.
+Abseiling and rock climbing; recommended only for experienced and equipped adventurers.
+The routes are accessible behind the safety fence adjacent to the Mount Tinbeerwah Lookout track.
+The park also has a well-known koala habitat, but you’ll have to look carefully as they’re often nestled cosily in the trees.

 Make the most of incredible views across Noosa’s coast at Tewantin National Park, and from Mount Tinbeerwah lookout enjoy dramatic 360-degree views across the river and forest.